skx/yal/PRIMITIVES.md

 * `range`
   * Return a list of numbers between the given start/end, using the specified step-size.
 * `reduce`
+  * Our reduce function, with the list, function and accumulator.
 * `repeat`
   * Run the given body N times.
 * `repeated`